bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Regular-Expressions.md

 `/a\*b/` and `new RegExp("a\\*b")` create the same expression,

-which searches for “a” followed by a literal “\*” followed by “b”.
+which searches for "a” followed by a literal "\*” followed by "b”.

 If escape strings are not already part of your pattern you can add them using `String.replace`: